stungkit/datastar/CONTRIBUTING.md

 ## Pull Requests

 Always open an issue to discuss your idea _before_ submitting a pull request.
 Pull requests must be made to the `develop` branch, have a descriptive title and clearly describe the problem and solution.
-If the pull request adds or changes behavior, documentation and examples should be updated accordingly.
+If the pull request adds or changes behavior, appropriate justification _must_ be provided, and documentation and examples should be updated accordingly.

 ## SDKs